All Episodes

 Nice to have you with us, Paul.

-It was so great to be on.
+It's so great to be on.

 Thank you.

-It was so great to be on.
+So great to be on.

-Big-time Major League dittos from Naperville.
+Big time Major League dittos from Naperville.

 Declaration of incompetence.